liferay-brim/my-crud/README.md

 a) Tasks for MySQL container:

-	1) Run a MYSQL:5.7 image inside a container with docker-compose.
+	1) Run a MYSQL:5.7 image inside a container with docker-compose;

     	2) The MySQL Server inside this image uses the following folder to store the database files.
 Pull it out from the container with a volume to keep its data persistent:
         /var/lib/mysql

-	3) Execute on the container startup the file './docker-config/mysql/init.sql' to create the default DATABASE and TABLE users.
+	3) Execute on the container startup the file './docker-config/mysql/init.sql' to create the default DATABASE and TABLE users;

 	4) In order to let the node server to connect the database, we'll have to add the 'skip-grant-tables' tag on the '/etc/mysql/conf.d/docker.cnf' folder inside the container.
-We can use the 'volumes' feature to override it on the container with the file supplied on the './docker-config/mysql/docker.cnf';
+We can use the 'volumes' feature to override it on the container with the file supplied on the './docker-config/mysql/docker.cnf'.

-b) Tasks for Node container:
+b) Tasks for Node container (Node:15 image):

+	1) Run a Node:15 image inside a container with docker-compose;

+	2) Define a PORT to the node service on the docker-compose and the app.js file and expose it to your host;

-	1) Define a PORT to the node service on the docker-compose and the app.js file and expose it to your host;
+	3) Define a PORT to the node service on the docker-compose and the app.js file and expose it to your host;

-	2) Create a bridge network on your docker-compose and add it to all containers;
+	4) Create a bridge network on your docker-compose and add it to all containers;

-	3) Replace the database connection parameters on './backend/config/db-config.js'.
+	5) Replace the database connection parameters on './backend/config/db-config.js'.
 The host (container-name) and password are the ones you defined when create the database.
 User is "root" and database is "my_crud".

-	4) Specify "working_dir" as /home/node
+	6) Specify "working_dir" as /home/node

-    	5) Mount local directory /backend/ with container /home/node
+    	7) Mount local directory /backend/ with container /home/node

-    	6) Find a way to run docker-config/node/start_application.sh in the Node container, as soon as it is started
+    	8) Find a way to run docker-config/node/start_application.sh in the Node container, as soon as it is started

-c) Tasks for NGINX container:
+c) Tasks for NGINX container (can use nginx latest version, although it is :

-	1) Run a base image of nginx.
+	1) Run a nginx:1.22 image inside a container with docker-compose;

 	2) Override the file '/etc/nginx/conf.d/default.conf' inside the container with './docker-config/nginx/default.conf';